akheron/sala/README.rst

 Suggested packages:

-* pwgen_: If found, used to suggest password to the user by default
+* pwgen_: With the default configuration, if ``pwgen`` is installed, it's used to suggest good passwords to the user

 .. _Python: http://www.python.org/
 .. _GnuPG: http://www.gnupg.org/